 These people meet for the weekly Life Drawing sessions conducted by the LSE Student Union Visual Art Society.
 The society arranges for the models and other supplies for the sessions and people – LSE as well as non-LSE – join in for 2 hours of sketching extravaganza.

 I recently went to one such session and the result is this sketch of the female body.
-Though we did about 5 sketch from various different perspectives, this is the one which I liked the most.
+Though we did about five sketches from different perspectives, this is the one which I liked the most.

 So, here it is, the nameless sketch.